abelsiqueira/faster-python-using-julia-blogposts/README.md

   ```
 - You will find the outputs in the `out/` folder.

+The execution of this script with default options took 13 minutes and 14 seconds on a desktop computer with the Intel chip i5-4440 (3.1GHz) and 16GiB of RAM.

 The docker runs the script `src/main.py` that runs `run_experiments.py` and `run_analysis.py`.

 ### Arguments